-The biggest upgrade of motorway electric vehicle (EV) charging infrastructure in UK history is underway as GRIDSERVE today announces that more than 20 ‘Electric Hubs’ – each featuring 6-12 x 350kW ultra high-power chargers with contactless payment and CCS and CHAdeMO connectors, capable of adding up to 100 miles of range in less than 10 minutes – will open at motorway service stations across the UK by Q2 2022, with the majority planned to be installed by the end of March.
+The biggest upgrade of motorway electric vehicle (EV) charging infrastructure in UK history is underway as GRIDSERVE today announces that more than 20 ‘Electric Hubs’ – each featuring 6-12 x 350kW High Power chargers with contactless payment and CCS and CHAdeMO connectors, capable of adding up to 100 miles of range in less than 10 minutes – will open at motorway service stations across the UK by Q2 2022, with the majority planned to be installed by the end of March.
 In the next phase a further 50 additional Electric Hub sites will follow.

 Two Electric Forecourts® situated adjacent to major transport routes and motorways, including a flagship site at Gatwick Airport – the first in the world to be hosted at an international airport – and Norwich, are also in construction, due to open in 2022.
 Several additional Electric Forecourt® sites now also have planning permission including Uckfield, Gateshead, Plymouth and Stevenage with more than 30 additional sites also under development as part of the company’s commitment to deliver over 100 Electric Forecourts®.